Raytheon, United Technologies to merge

 Waltham-based Raytheon was founded in 1922 and makes missile and cybersecurity systems.
 Connecticut-based United Technologies was founded in 1934 and serves the aerospace and building sectors.

-The combined companies will have total sales of approximately $74 million in 2019.
+The combined companies will have total sales of approximately $74 billion this year.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show that revenue of the combined companies will be $74 billion, not million.